 NDSU's Self-Defense Class for Women is founded on a nationally certified course called, RAD.
 RAD is the only existing self-defense class with a free lifetime return and practice policy, honored worldwide.
 RAD is the only self-defense program ever endorsed by the International Association of Campus Law Enforcement Administrators (IACLEA), National Academy of Defense Education, the National Self- Defense Institute (NSDI) and Redman Training Gear.

-Please contact the lead instructor.
+Please contact the lead instructor if you have any questions.

 Each day will consist of understanding, learning, and practicing self-defense moves.
 The final class will consist of a simulation day where students can willingly participate in scenarios to practice the moves they have learned in a safe & controlled environment.